mySoftware [Updates]

 Having gotten involved with the XGworks Yahoo groups lately, I’ve realized that the old XGworks sequencers (V2, V3 or even the Japan-only 4th version) still have their fans.
 If you have a Yamaha instrument or two, and need a sequencer for your old Win95 computer, it’s probably a very satisfying solution.
 On a slightly more modern PC, there are better alternatives.

-Yamaha SQ01 is old too, but will run on more recent operating systems, both 32 and 64 bits, with minimal fuss.
+Yamaha SQ01 is old too, but will install and run on more recent Windows systems, both 32 and 64 bits, with a couple of tweaks.
 When it comes to MIDI in general, SQ01 acts very much like XGworks: MIDI controllers and SysEx strings are being presented in plain terms, which is very helpful.
-It won’t replace XGworks, though, since there’s no XG Editor, no Styles, no Staff view, etc. to help you on the MIDI side.
-OPT editor support and improved audio capabilities are worthwhile improvements, though.
+It won’t replace XGworks, though, since the basic install has no XG Editor, no Styles, no Staff view, etc. to help you on the MIDI side.
+OPT editor plug-in support, VST 2.0 host capabilities and highly improved audio capabilities are worthwhile improvements, though.

-To get a small taste, have a look at this video:
+For a taste, have a look at this video:

 https://www.youtube.com/watch?v=GLgGHKTNW20